-Wealth Management Group services are provided through Advice and Planning Services, a division of TIAA-CREF Individual & Institutional Services®, LLC, a Registered Investment Adviser.
-TIAA-CREF Individual & Institutional Services®, LLC also distributes securities and provides additional brokerage services in its capacity as a registered broker/dealer, member FINRA.
-TIAA-CREF Trust Company, FSB provides investment management and trust services
+Advisory Services are provided through Advice & Planning Services, a division of TIAA-CREF Individual & Institutional Services, LLC, a Registered Investment Adviser.
+TIAA-CREF Individual & Institutional Services, LLC also distributes securities and provides additional brokerage services in its capacity as a registered broker/dealer, member FINRA.
+TIAA-CREF Trust Company, FSB provides investment management and trust services.

 This material is for informational purposes only and represents TIAA-CREF's interpretation of applicable law.
 It is presented with the understanding that TIAA-CREF (or its affiliates, distributors, employees, representatives and/or insurance agents) is not engaged in rendering legal or tax advice.

 Your personal advisor knows your situation and specific needs.